Counseling for Depression

 Overall, complaints about depression are very common in our culture, and may be accompanied by feelings of guilt, low energy, hopelessness, thoughts about death, changes in sleep, changes in appetite, and weight loss or gain.
 Major depressive disorder is different than everyday worries, blues, or fatigue.
 Depression affects daily functioning, and can make tasks like going to work, maintaining your household, managing finances, and communicating with loved ones very difficult to impossible.

 Thoughts about death and suicide can accompany depression or any mental health disorder.
 If you are having thoughts about suicide, it's important to talk to a loved one or professional.
 You can call the National Suicide Prevention Hotline at 1-800-273-8255.
 If you are a veteran, press 1 for specialized help.
-If you are in the DFW area, you can also call the Suicide and Crisis Center of North Texas at 214-828-1000.

 Read More About Depression On the Blog